rlucente-se-jboss/bus-position-service/README.md

     oc expose svc/bus-service

 The `bus-service` looks for a file in the directory `/data/busses.json`.
 If none is found, it uses a small default data set.

-You can use a different dataset by overriding the container filesystem location `/data` with a persistent volume claim.
+If you built the image that includes the `tar` command, you can use a different dataset by overriding the container filesystem location `/data` with a persistent volume claim.
 This project includes a large `40min_busses.json` file that can be renamed `busses.json` and placed within the container's overridden `/data` directory.